josiahgoff/pablo-wp/README.md

 ## Installation

 Create a folder in `wp-content/plugins/` called `pablo-wp` and copy the contents of `trunk` into it.
-Then log into WordPress and activate the Pablo plugin
+Then log into WordPress and activate the Pablo plugin.

 ## Quick Setup